How to Calculate the Real Rate of Returns, Inflation-adjusted

 2) how to calculate inflation-adjusted returns

 Returns and Inflation

-While inflation is the decline of purchasing power of a given currency over time, the inflation rate is the degree to which the value of a currency is falling and consequently, the general level of prices for goods and services is rising.
+While inflation is the decline of purchasing power of a given currency over time, the inflation rate is the degree to which the value of a currency is falling, and consequently, the general level of prices for goods and services is rising.
 From an academic macroeconomic perspective, Inflation can be viewed positively or negatively depending on the individual viewpoint and rate of change.
-However, from a practical investment point of view, Inflation lowers the size of a positive return and increase the magnitude of a loss; this hidden tax eats away our returns.
+However, from a practical investment point of view, Inflation lowers the size of a positive return and increases the magnitude of a loss; this hidden tax eats away our returns.

-In summary, removing the effects of inflation from the (nominal) return of an investment allows the investor to:
+In summary, removing the effects of inflation from the (nominal) return of investment allows the investor to:

 a) see the true earning potential of the investment without external economic forces